-David Carter, DNREC Delaware Coastal Programs - July 2012 As a biologist and program manager for more than 25 years he has dedicated his career to innovative planning and funding tools to improve the management and protection of wetlands in the state.
+David Carter, DNREC Delaware Coastal Programs - 2012 As a biologist and program manager for more than 25 years he has dedicated his career to innovative planning and funding tools to improve the management and protection of wetlands in the state.
 He has also provided support to outreach and education initiatives including Thank You Delaware Bay.
 As an active hunter and member of Ducks Unlimited, he has created wetland habitat on his 40-acre farm as a demonstration site for others.

-Wayne Lehman, DNREC Division of Fish and Wildlife - July 2011 Since 1992, Lehman has led projects that created 170 acres of shallow water wetland areas distributed throughout several wildlife management areas under his supervision.
-These wetlands provide critical habitat to a variety of wetland wildlife species many of which are listed as species of conservation concern
+Wayne Lehman, DNREC Division of Fish and Wildlife - 2011 Since 1992, Lehman has led projects that created 170 acres of shallow water wetland areas distributed throughout several wildlife management areas under his supervision.
+These wetlands provide critical habitat to a variety of wetland wildlife species many of which are listed as species of conservation concern.

-Mark and Charles Workman - July 2011 The Workman brothers are fourth generation Sussex County farmers who operate almost 3,000 acres of cropland, with corn, soybeans and wheat as their primary crops.
+Mark and Charles Workman - 2011 The Workman brothers are fourth generation Sussex County farmers who operate almost 3,000 acres of cropland, with corn, soybeans and wheat as their primary crops.
 In 2010, they restored 26 acres of forested wetlands on their farm near Georgetown through the USDA’s Wetland Reserve Program (WRP).

-Peter Martin, Delaware Wildlands Inc. - July 2010 Pete served as interim director of Delaware Wild Lands Inc., a non-profit charitable corporation dedicated to purchasing lands for preservation, management, and protection in Delaware.
+Peter Martin, Delaware Wildlands Inc. - 2010 Pete served as interim director of Delaware Wild Lands Inc., a non-profit charitable corporation dedicated to purchasing lands for preservation, management, and protection in Delaware.

-Al Rizzo, U.S. Fish and Wildlife Service - July 2009 Al Rizzo restored thousands of acres of degraded wetlands and former wetlands, educated the public on the value of wetlands and trained other scientists on innovative techniques.
+Al Rizzo, U.S. Fish and Wildlife Service - 2009 Al Rizzo restored thousands of acres of degraded wetlands and former wetlands, educated the public on the value of wetlands and trained other scientists on innovative techniques.

-Indian River School District, Outdoor Education Center - July 2008 Indian River School District Outdoor Education Center at Ingram Pond improved the future for protection of wetlands in Delaware by education thousands of students annually on the values of wetlands while performing hands-on monitoring for water quality, studying wildlife interactions and exploring ecosystem dynamics.
+Indian River School District, Outdoor Education Center - 2008 Indian River School District Outdoor Education Center at Ingram Pond improved the future for protection of wetlands in Delaware by education thousands of students annually on the values of wetlands while performing hands-on monitoring for water quality, studying wildlife interactions and exploring ecosystem dynamics.